 💡 I’m always looking for outstanding students and postdocs who are self-motivated and passionate about research.

-💡 Due to the high volume of email inquiries, I may not be able to answer them all.
-However, all emails will be read.
-Please use “Prospective Ph.D./Master/Undergrad Student/Postdoc-Name” as the subject line when emailing, and attach information on: your background, CV, transcript, GPA, and a short paragraph of your research interest.
-Instead of sending an email, you can choose to leave a message by filling in the form at the bottom of this page.
+💡 Due to the high volume of email inquiries, I may not be able to reply them all.
+To help manage my inbox, please refrain from sending multiple reminders.
+When emailing, please use “Prospective Ph.D./Master/Undergrad Student/Postdoc-Name” as the subject line, and attach information on: your background, CV, transcript, GPA, and a short paragraph of your research experience/interests.

 openings